NateRex/malmo-extension/README.md

 1. [Download the latest _prebuilt_ version of the Malmo Platform for Windows, Linux, or MacOSX](https://github.com/Microsoft/malmo/releases).
 Unzip the directory.

-2. [Download the latest _pre-configured_ version of malmo-extension for Windows, Linux, or MacOSX](https://github.com/NateRex/malmo-extension/releases) Unzip the directory to access the library file.
+2. [Download the latest _pre-configured_ version of malmo-extension for Windows, Linux, or MacOSX](https://github.com/NateRex/malmo-extension/releases) Unzip the directory to access the package (a directory named malmoext).

     You can now begin using the library.
 Navigate to the root of the Malmo directory (1), and launch a Malmo Minecraft client (.sh on MacOSX and Linux, .bat on Windows):